jbenzel/Cotton/README.md

 2. **Feature Extraction**: Extracts color, shape, and GLCM (Gray-Level Co-occurrence Matrix) features from the preprocessed image.

-3. **Classification**: Currently, classification is a placeholder and returns 0 for all metrics.
+3. **Classification**: Uses a k-nearest neighbors (KNN) model to classify the image as healthy or diseased based on the extracted features.
+The model is trained on a dataset with known labels.

 ## Usage

-1. Ensure the image processing package is loaded: `pkg load image;`
+1. Set the `datasetPath` variable to the path of the dataset containing images of cotton leaves.

-2. Set the `imagePath` variable to the path of the image you want to process.
+2. Set the `inputImagePath` variable to the path of the image you want to classify.
 3. Run `main.m`.

 ## Example Images